CM Williams VIX Fix: Find Market Bottoms Across Stocks, Crypto & Forex

 How to Read the Signals

-Lime green bars – These pop up when the VIX Fix is above the upper Bollinger Band (or above a percentile high threshold).
-In simple terms, it’s a signal that the market might be close to a bottom, and it could be a good time to look for a buying opportunity.
+- Lime green bars — Appear when the VIX Fix is above the upper Bollinger Band or above a percentile high threshold.
+The market might be near a bottom, worth looking for a buying opportunity.

-Gray (normal) bars – When you see these, the indicator is within its normal range.
-The market isn’t at an extreme, so there’s no clear signal from the VIX Fix yet.
+- Gray (normal) bars — The indicator is within its normal range.
+No clear signal yet.

-Inverted histogram (tops mode) – If you’ve turned on the “Highs Not Lows” setting, the indicator flips.
-Now it’s watching for market tops instead of bottoms, and the histogram will show inverted bars.
+- Inverted histogram (tops mode) — With the "Highs Not Lows" setting turned on, the indicator watches for market tops instead of bottoms.
+The histogram bars invert.

-- A VIX Fix spike above the upper Bollinger Band while the price is sitting right at a key support level.
-That’s a solid combination.
+- A VIX Fix spike above the upper Bollinger Band while price sits at a key support level — that combination is reliable.

-- Divergence – When price makes a lower low, but the VIX Fix makes a higher low (or a lower spike than before), it means selling pressure is fading.
-This is a classic reversal signal.
+- Divergence — Price makes a lower low, but the VIX Fix makes a higher low.
+Selling pressure is fading.
+This is a classic reversal setup.

-- Multi‑timeframe confluence – If you see a VIX Fix spike on both the daily chart and the 4‑hour chart at the same time, that’s a strong alignment and increases your confidence.
+- Multi-timeframe confluence — A VIX Fix spike on both the daily and 4-hour charts at the same time.
+Strong alignment, higher confidence.

-- Slightly elevated bars in a strong, sustained downtrend.
-The trend is still in control, so a small spike without other confirmation is risky.
+- Slightly high bars in a strong, sustained downtrend.
+The trend still has control, and a small spike without confirmation is risky.

-- Any signal from just a single timeframe without additional support (like a key level or divergence).
+- Any signal from a single timeframe without additional support — no key level, no divergence.

-The CM Williams VIX Fix works best when you use it alongside a few other tools—don't rely on it alone.
-Here are three combinations that traders actually find useful:
+The CM Williams VIX Fix works best alongside other tools.
+Here are three combinations I've found useful:

 Strategy 1 — Fear Spike + Support

-Wait for a bright green WVF bar above the upper Bollinger Band while price is sitting right on a clear support level.
-You get both a technical and a sentiment signal agreeing with each other, which makes for a much stronger long setup.
+Wait for a bright green WVF bar above the upper Bollinger Band while price sits on a clear support level.
+A technical and sentiment signal agreeing with each other makes for a stronger long setup.

 Strategy 2 — WVF + Stochastic Oscillator

-Once you get a green WVF signal, check the Stochastic.
+After a green WVF signal, check the Stochastic.
 If the blue line crosses above the orange line after being below 20 (oversold), that's your confirmation.
 Enter long after the next candle closes.
-Set your stop just under the most recent swing low, and aim for a profit target 2× your stop distance.
+Set your stop just under the most recent swing low, target 2× your stop distance.

 Strategy 3 — WVF + ADX Trend Filter

-When the ADX line is dropping (trend weakening) and WVF spikes at the same time, it often means the trend is running out of steam.
-This combo works especially well for catching reversals after a long downtrend.
+When the ADX line is dropping and WVF spikes at the same time, the trend is running out of steam.
+This works well for catching reversals after a long downtrend.

 PercentRank Strategy (Quantified)

-- Enter long when the WVF value is in the top 2% of its range over the last 10 periods (that's a PercentRank above 98%).
+- Enter long when the WVF value is in the top 2% of its range over the last 10 periods (PercentRank above 98%).

 - Exit when today's closing price is higher than yesterday's close.